hectorcorrea/webdev-nutshell/tutorial.md

 > [how the Internet works](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/How_does_the_Internet_work),
 > and [getting started with the web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web)
 > that are worth checking out.
+>
+> The book "Broad Band - The Untold Story of the Women Who Made the Internet" by Claire L. Evans is also a fascinating
+> story of the people and communities that made the Internet what it is today.

 We'll dive into the details of HTTP at a later point, but to get started let's look closely at HTML first.